A particular feature of the Priority Programme is the nationwide collaboration between its participating researchers.

 Type and Extent of Funding

 As a rule, funding is available for up to 30 individual projects.
-It can be applied for as a research grant after the DFG’s call for proposals
+It can be applied for in due time and in accordance with the guidelines for research grants after the DFG’s call for proposals.

-A maximum of six years, basically split into two funding periods of three years each
+A maximum of six years, split into two funding periods of three years each.

 Time to Decision